ctmrbio/claritylims/clarity-ext-scripts/README.md

 # Releasing to production:

 Releasing to the productions servers concists of two major steps.
-Pushing the script changes, and push the config changes, to the production server.
+Pushing the script changes, and pushing the config changes.
 The first one is carried out by:

 1. Merging the `dev` branch to the `prod` branch.
 When this has happened, these changes should within a minute be pushed to the production server.